Skip to Sidebar Skip to Content

 Conclusion

-A Helm Chart Repository is a platform that enables users to host and share their Helm charts.
+A Helm chart repository is a platform that enables users to host and share their Helm charts.
 It comprises a collection of versioned and well-organized charts, making it effortless to browse and search.
 GitHub, AWS S3, and Google Cloud Storage are other platforms where the repository can be hosted.

 After uploading the chart, installation is a breeze with a straightforward Helm command using a URL.
 The repository comprises the packed chart, index file, and the optional provenance file, which users can use to authenticate cryptographic signatures.